We Are Seattle Children's: Friends of Mia Guild

 "Mia's faith, strength and unconditional love during her most difficult times inspires us to continue fighting cancer," says Casey Deligeannis, Mia's father and founding guild member.
 "We want to help spread awareness and support the amazing people conducting childhood cancer research locally."

-Since its establishment in January 2013, the Friends of Mia Guild has hosted an auction and a soccer tournament and formed Power Team, a fundraising running group, raising nearly $62,000
+Since its establishment in January 2013, the Friends of Mia Guild has hosted an auction and a soccer tournament and formed Power Team, a fundraising running group, raising nearly $62,000 for cancer research.

 Ways to Support Research at Seattle Children's